29% of retirees' reality falls short due to DIY approach

 Legislative Changes:

 Recent and potential future changes to pension legislation, can profoundly affect retirement planning.
 Staying informed about these updates is crucial, however navigating these changes within the complex retirement planning landscape can be challenging.
-In these cases, working with an advisor can be hugely beneficial to provide guidance on how to adjust your plans to mitigate any negative impacts from legislative shifts and take advantage of any new opportunities that arise.
+In these cases, working with an adviser can be hugely beneficial to provide guidance on how to adjust your plans to mitigate any negative impacts from legislative shifts and take advantage of any new opportunities that arise.

 A recent example of a significant change is the removal of the lifetime allowance.
 This legislation introduced two new allowances that affect the amount of tax-free lump sums or tax-free death benefits available from a pension.
 With the new Labour Government expected to release a budget this Autumn, it will be crucial to consider how these changes impact your retirement planning and to strategically respond accordingly.